Fox's Book of Martyrs

 Forty-two

-were martyred in the year 845, by the Saracens, the circumstances of which
+the year 845, by the Saracens, the circumstances of which transactions are as

 In

-gained several considerable advantages over the Christians, took the city of Armorian, and numbers suffered martyrdom.
+considerable advantages over the Christians, took the city of Armorian, and

 Flora